Class 10 Biology Solved Past Paper 2019

 (iv) Briefly explain Movable Joints.

 They allow a variety of movements e.g. shoulder joint, hip joint, elbow joint, knee joint, etc. There are many types of moveable joints in the body.
 The main types are hinge joints and ball-and-socket joints.
 Hinge joints move back and forth like the hinge on a door and allow movements in one plane only.
 The knee and elbow are hinge joints.

 (v) Name and define three types of Arthritis.

 1. Osteo-arthritis: It is due to degeneration in the cartilage present at joints or due to decreased lubricant production at joints.
-In this arthritis, fusion of the bones at joint may occur and joints may become totally immovable.
+In this arthritis, the fusion of the bones at the joint may occur and joints may become totally immovable.

 2. Rheumatoid arthritis: It involves the inflammation of the membranes at joints.
-Its symptoms include fatigue, low-grade fever, pain and stiffness in joints.
+Its symptoms include fatigue, low-grade fever, pain, and stiffness in joints.

 3. Gout: It is characterized by the accumulation of uric acid crystals in moveable joints.
 It generally attacks the toe joints.

 (vi) What do you know about Corms and Bulb?

 Corms are short and swollen underground stems containing stored food.
 Buds are present at the top of the corm.
 From a bud, the shoot grows and forms a new plant.
 Dasheen and garlic reproduce by corms.

 Bulbs are short underground stems surrounded by thick, fleshy leaves that contain stored food.
 Adventitious roots emerge under the base of the bulb while shoots emerge from the top of the base.
 Tulips, onions, and lilies reproduce by bulbs.